 The first time I made it, I did it on the stove and it took forever.
 I got so tired of stirring it, that I didn’t let it get quite thick enough.
 After that, I decided it was just too much work.

-However, now that it’s apple picking season and you can get apples from the new crop at grocery stores, I decided to give it another try.
-This time in the crockpot, one of the handiest inventions ever.
+However, now that it’s apple picking season, I decided to give it another try.
+This time in the crock pot, one of the handiest inventions ever.

 Even though it’s a very long process to make apple butter in the slow cooker, it’s so worth it because you can leave it for hours without stirring it!
 All in all, I left mine running for 30 hours, but almost everything takes longer to cook at altitude, so it may not take you quite as long.